Chad-Stabler/Chad-Stabler/README.md

 --WORK IN PROGRESS

-I'm a fast paced semi-perfectionist with close attention to detail and a knack for finding creative solutions.
+I'm a quick paced semi-perfectionist with close attention to detail and a knack for finding creative solutions.
 With my experience in the service industry I learned to excel in fast paced high output work while also making sure the most minute things are perfect.
   Always having a gaming system from a young age, I learned to think quick on my feet and developed creative problem solving skills.
 I pick up on new concepts fast and work well with others, and work well in either static or dynamic work environments.

 Languages: